Updated in 2023

-The interviews take place over video chat and a collaborative code editor.
+The interviews take place over video chat and include a collaborative code editor.
 Each question takes about 30 minutes and then the peers switch, so the session takes about 1 hour.
-They are all bi-directional, so users are both interviewee and interviewer.
+They are all bi-directional, so users act as both interviewee and interviewer.
 Users are matched with peers based on background, availability, preferred languages, and experience.
 After the interview, you can give and receive feedback.
 Users can also invite friends to practice with them.

 Who is Pramp for?

 Candidates who want to participate in mock interviews to practice for their interviews in software engineering and product management can benefit from Pramp.
 Those who use this platform need to have background experience and skills necessary to get these jobs.
 This is because the program only provides mock interviews, not training, solutions, or additional help.

 What does Pramp cost?
 How much work is involved?

 Pramp is free for users.
 When they make an account, they provide information about their background, availability, practice goals, work experience, education, preferred programming languages, selected practicing topics, and other factors.